scimaksim/nasa-api-vignette/README.md

 ### Annual discoveries and system properties

 The `annualExoDiscoveries()` function retrieves the latest data from NASA’s Exoplanet Archive.
+By default, the function targets the Planetary Systems Composite Parameters Table (`tableName = "pscomppars"`) and excludes bodies which have had their planetary status “questioned in the published literature” (NASA Exoplanet Science Institute (2020)).

 A preview of the generated data frame is shown below.

 ``` r
 # Retrieve latest exoplanet data